luisherranz/meteorflux/packages/meteorflux/README.md

 Knowing what's happening in **Flux** is important.
 This framework comes with default console messages each time an **Action** is dispatched.
 They are `debugOnly` so don't worry, it won't happen in your app once it is on production.

 # Changelog

+### 1.2.0

+- Update to ReactiveState 1.4.0 and remove Blaze events from package.

 ### 1.1.10